kubernetes-sigs/kustomize/README.md

 [kubernetes style]: docs/glossary.md#kubernetes-style-object

 `kustomize` is a command line tool supporting template-free customization of YAML (or JSON) objects that conform to the [kubernetes style].

-If your objects have a `kind` and a `metadata` field, kustomize can patch them to help you manage configuration sharing and re-use.
+If your objects have a `kind` and a `metadata` field, `kustomize` can patch them to support configuration sharing and re-use.

 For more details, try a [demo].